VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 * `class` (string) - model class name `"model.online.OnlineMADModel"` (or `mad_online` starting from [v1.13.0](../CHANGELOG.md#1130) with class alias support)
 * `threshold` (float, optional) - The threshold multiplier for the MAD to determine anomalies.
 Defaults to `2.5`.
 Higher values will identify fewer points as anomalies.
 * `min_n_samples_seen` (int, optional) - the minimum number of samples to be seen (`n_samples_seen_` property) before computing the anomaly score.
 Otherwise, the **anomaly score will be 0**, as there is not enough data to trust the model's predictions.
 Defaults to 16.
-* `compression` (int, optional) - the compression parameter for the T-Digest.
+* `compression` (int, optional) - the compression parameter for  underlying [t-digest](https://www.sciencedirect.com/science/article/pii/S2665963820300403).
 Higher values mean higher accuracy but higher memory usage.
 By default 100.

 *Config Example*